aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 -------------

 * You have :doc:`created a VPC for your Aiven project <manage-vpc-peering>` in `Aiven Console <https://console.aiven.io/>`_.
-* Each of the two networks to be peered has a router attached.
+* Make sure that CIDR ranges of the networks you want to peer do not overlap.

 Identify networks' UUIDs
 ------------------------